Iteo/audoma/docs/usage.rst

         )
         def active(self, request, pk=None):
             instance = self.get_object(pk=pk)
-            if instnace.active:
+            if instance.active:
                 return None, 200
             return "Car is unavailable", 200

 Params
 ^^^^^^^

-| Decorator `audoma_action` takse all params which may be passed to `action` decorator.
+| Decorator `audoma_action` takes all params which may be passed to the `action` decorator.
 | It also takes additional params, which we will describe below:

 collectors